qcam/nabo/README.md

 If you want routing or templating, you can easily integrate Nabo to Phoenix or Plug.

+> How customizable and extendable is Nabo?

+Nabo uses JSON for metadata and Markdown for post excerpt and body by default, that is quite an easy decision.
+But they are **optional**.

+You can control the format of all the three components mentioned above, even the delimiter between them.
+Nothing is going to stop you to have your own XML metadata, Markdown for excerpt, and BBCode for post body.

 ## Websites built with Nabo